builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 It's your application, only you know what is truly the best solution.
 What works for others may be wrong for you, and visa-versa.

+Design patterns were inspired from architecture, "A Pattern Language".